-We place a high value on community and a great way to invest in community is around a table of food, whether it is your own or at a restaurant.
+We place a high value on community and a great way to invest in community is around a table of food, whether it’s your own or at a restaurant.
 If we didn’t go out to eat, how would this affect our community?
 If we chose to stop eating out, we would have to face difficult realities related to our community.

-Also, it is such an easy way to get together and you get to eat great food with no preparation or clean up.
+Also, it’s such an easy way to get together and you get to eat great food with no preparation or clean up.
 We probably ate out with friends 2-3 times a week.
 I was quickly trying to process all of this in my head, but I was anxious to hear more.

 Crunching Numbers: How Much Do You Spend Dining Out?